Wednesday of Week 8 of Ordinary Time – First Reading

 …with the precious blood of Christ, like that of a lamb without defect or blemish.

-This unblemished Lamb was foreseen long ago in God’s plan to bring us all back to him and replacing all other animal sacrifices of the Old Testament which were only a pale foreshadowing of what was to come.
+This unblemished Lamb was foreseen long ago in God’s plan to bring us all back to him and replace all other animal sacrifices of the Old Testament, which were only a pale foreshadowing of what was to come.
 The Old Testament sacrifices were types (or foreshadowings) of Christ, depicting the ultimate and only effective sacrifice.
 An unblemished lamb was the centrepiece at the Passover meal.
 But for us, Jesus Christ is the Passover Lamb:

 …the Lamb of God who takes away the sin of the world.